Azure/azurehpc/experimental/ndv4_a100_healthchecks/readme.md

 ./run_ring_nccl_allreduce.sh
 ```
 >Note: You can easily do a Ring NCCL alltoall test by just changing the executable to alltoall_perf.
+       See also the slurm version of this test (multiple NCCL tests will run in parallel using the SLURM scheduler).

 ## How to verify NDv4 is healthy
 For The CUDA bandwidth tests all dtod, dtoh should be > 24 GB/s.